Mo-MR-123/TabVFL-Code/README.md

 - Maintains feature correlations by learning a unified latent representation.
 - Enhances robustness against client failures during training.

-The project uses Torch Distributed RPC framework to enable inter-process communication (IPC) for sending and receiving values/matrices.
-Although the experiments are locally, the code can be extended to enable inter-process network communication.
+The project uses Torch Distributed RPC framework to enable inter-process communication for sending and receiving values/matrices.
+Although the experiments are run locally, the code can be extended to enable inter-process network communication.
 A distributed optimizer is also used to keep track of the distributed values being sent to allow backpropagation between clients.
 The use of this framework is inspired by the work of [Zilong Zhao](https://github.com/zhao-zilong).

 Refer to [TabNet](https://github.com/dreamquark-ai/tabnet) library for the full implementation details of the model.